BirdeeHub/birdeevim/README.md

 I wanted to also be able to easily specifically package for projects.
 Also the wrapper I have figured out how to use only does init.vim

-The solution?
+The solution to a regular config?
 Include my flake itself as a plugin.

+The solution to project specific config?
 It also creates a new plugin called nixCats

 require('nixCats') returns a table of booleans stating if that category is enabled in the flake